Frequently Asked Questions

 Our intention is for existing mods to continue working as usual in singleplayer, even after the update.

-Yes, vehicles will need updates to support multiple players if you want more than one character inside.
+Yes, vehicles need updating to support multiple players if you want more than one character inside.

-Yes, all scripts will need updates to ensure multiplayer compatibility.
+Yes, all scripts need updates to ensure multiplayer compatibility.

 Our goal has been to maintain as much consistency as possible with the existing scripting API while introducing multiplayer support.
-While some functions will have adjustments, we have designed the changes to be intuitive for existing users.
-The core structure of the API remains familiar, but developers will need to consider new multiplayer-specific concepts such as client and server.
+Some functions have had adjustments, but we have designed the changes to be intuitive for existing users.
+The core structure of the API remains familiar, but developers need to consider new multiplayer specific concepts such as client and server.

 Published mods must be used for multiplayer.
 Local mods will be ignored.